 There is no dearth of start-ups that work on a brilliant idea with a huge scope of scaling.
-However, these companies have little knowledge about management, and therefore, burn cash rapidly.
-Business incubators help the start-ups to manage finances and ensure proper utilization of the money.
-Managing a business at a very local level play a significant role in making the foundation strong and scale it.
+However, these companies have little knowledge about management and, therefore, burn cash rapidly.
+Business incubators help start-ups manage finances and ensure proper utilization of the money.
+Managing a business locally plays a significant role in making the foundation strong and scale it.
 Business incubators essentially perform the same function.

 There are various business incubators that target businesses that want to establish themselves formally in the market.
-Such businesses with great growth potential might require various types of support such as planning, training and development, research support and so on.
+Such businesses with great growth potential might require various types of support such as planning, training, development, research support, etc.